hellerve/ptolemy/done.md

 someone who is not well-versed in the context of the paper.
 Very enjoyable, enlightening read, and a style to which I aspire (like most, I imagine).

+* *The Proper Treatment of “Your Ass” in English* by **John Beavers & Andrew Koontz-Garboden** (2003)

+Very entertaining read.
+It’s not really my area of expertise—not at all, really—, and still it’s quite fun to read.
+Of course the pun density is quite high, but that just comes with the territory.

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)